emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 └───/nix/store/sazax1y1k7ab5h5k5m2hbrky7s9dnadb-libgreeting-1.0.0
     └───/nix/store/vr7ds8vwbl2fz7pr221d5y0f8n9a5wda-glibc-2.40-218 [...]
 ```
 If you look closely, you'll see they depend on two different libgreeting libraries.
 Perhaps even more surprising, however, is that they _share_ the same outputs for all other dependencies they have in common.
-Nix manages all that for you!
+The Nix Package Manager manages all that for you!

-## How Nix Enables This
+## How the Nix Package Manager Enables This

 Let's take another look at this diagram again: